 She returned to Peru and spent 10 years in Tacna where four Maryknoll Sisters became the coordinator-administrators of what is now a parish.
 Her principle work there was developing the program of Family Catechetics in the parish and in the Diocese.

 In 1994, Sister Marie returned to the States to care for her parents and after the death of both parents, returned to Peru and to Tacna where for ten years she was Coordinator of the Diocesan Formation Program for the pastoral agents of the Diocese, principally the lay people.

+As part of a Diocesan team she also collaborated in starting a family religious education program in Tacna.
+In 2006 she began work as the coordinator of a Formation Program for pastoral agents in Tacna.
 This program was begun by Maryknollers at the request of the Bishop in 1992.
 The Maryknollers formed a group of lay people to join them in this work.
-The goal was always to stimulate the desire of the laity to be integral participants in the building of their Christian community which also allows them to realize how important their participation in every aspect of society is.
-Along with this work Sister Marie makes pastoral visits to the homebound and participates in a weekly bible reflection group.
+The goal was always to stimulate the desire of the laity to be integral participants in the building of their Christian community which also allowed them to realize how important their participation in every aspect of society is.
+Along with this work Sister Marie made pastoral visits to the homebound and participated in a weekly bible reflection group.

 In journeying with the people, Sister Marie saw her mission as “entering into a relationship with the people with whom you are living, working and building Christian community.
 That community becomes a testimony of God’s love; a community of solidarity with each other that responds to the challenges of today.”